PeterJCLaw/srcomp-http/docs/endpoints.rst

         }
     }

 The arena objects returned are in the same format as those described below.
+The keys of the ``arenas`` mapping are the ``name``s of the arenas.

 /arenas/ ``name``
 -----------------